codesandbox/codesandbox-client/packages/sandpack/README.md

 6. Webpack loader syntax (`!raw-loader!./test.js`)
 7. Friendly error overlay (using `create-react-app` overlay)
 8. Transpilation result caching
+9. HTML/CSS entry points

 ## Example usage

 This repo serves as an interface to communicate with the bundler.
 The bundler itself is hosted on `sandpack-{version}.codesandbox.io` and is heavily cached by a CDN.
-We also included the necessary files under `bundler` if you want to host the bundler yourself.
+We also included the necessary files under `sandpack` if you want to host the bundler yourself.

 ### Using the Manager